staticlibs/external_log4cplus/README.md

 This project contains a CMake wrapper for the [log4cplus](https://github.com/log4cplus/log4cplus) library.
 Wrapper uses custom CMake script based on original log4cplus CMake script.

-log4cplus sources imported from [CentOS lookaside](https://github.com/ojdkbuild/lookaside_log4cplus.git)
-are used as a submodule of this project.
+log4cplus sources imported from [Fedora EPEL lookaside](https://github.com/ojdkbuild/lookaside_log4cplus.git) are used as a submodule of this project.

 Link to the [API documentation](http://log4cplus.sourceforge.net/docs/html/).